Oluwafemi-Abisoye-Onakoya/ShopSwift-Data-Modeling-Project/scalability_challenges.md

 As ShopSwift grows, the FactSales table will accumulate a massive amount of data.
 This can lead to:

-- Slow Query Performance: Even with a star schema, extremely large fact tables can become slow without proper indexing, partitioning, and potentially distributed database solutions.
+- Slow Query Performance: Extremely large fact tables can become slow without proper indexing, partitioning, and potentially distributed database solutions.

 - Storage Costs: Storing petabytes of sales data can be expensive.

- # Dimension Table Volatility (SCD Type 2):
+ # Dimension Table Volatility (Slowly changing dimensions Type 2):

  If dimension attributes change frequently (e.g., a product's name or a customer's address), handling these changes (Slowly Changing Dimensions - SCD Type 2) can add complexity to the ETL process and increase the size of dimension tables.